-A few other careers that may be less affected by a recession, or perhaps some would say, “recession-resistant”, are actuaries, debt collectors, auditors, and repossession agents.
-There are also several recession-proof businesses to consider.
+A few other careers that may be less affected by a recession, or perhaps some would say, “recession-resistant,” are actuaries, debt collectors, auditors, and repossession agents.

 The truth is that there is no easy answer to safeguarding your job.
 Recessions can raise stress and anxiety.
 One of the best things you can do is to be prepared and stay vigilant.

-If you are worried about losing your job, be proactive and take the necessary steps now to transition into one of the jobs that are recession proof.
-And it's always worth it to learn new skills to improve your job prospects!
+If you can't figure out how to stop worrying about money, be proactive and take the necessary steps now to transition into one of the jobs that are recession proof.
+And it's always worth it to learn new high-income skills to improve your job prospects!